Miracle on the Mountain: Two-point conversion

 Up by one point, Furman elected to go for two-points.
 On the attempt, Appalachian State defensive end Josh Jefferies intercepted the ball where he proceeded to run the ball to the 16-yard line before lateraling the football to cornerback Derrick Black.
 Black ran the ball back to the other endzone resulting in two points for the Mountaineers and giving Appalachian State a 16–15 lead.
 The ensuing Furman onside kick was recovered by Appalachian State and the Mountaineers won 16–15.

 Scoring summary

 Aftermath

 When the game ended, the Appalachian State fans stormed the field.
 Both teams finished the season with an 8–4 record.
 The play was named the 6th best play of the week by SportsCenter Top 10.
 247Sports named the game the 2nd best in series history.
 ABC named the game as its best Sports Radio Call of the Year.
 In October 2018, Napier returned to Kidd Brewer Stadium as his Louisiana Ragin' Cajuns were taking on Appalachian State.
 The Ragin' Cajuns lost 17–27.
-In an interview about the Miracle on the Mountain, Napier quoted, “It was a great football game, and a heck of a play by the young man."
+In an interview about the Miracle on the Mountain, Napier said, “It was a great football game, and a heck of a play by the young man."